TaibaAsif123/Sentimental_Analysis/README.md

 Run the notebook step-by-step.

-Explore preprocessing, feature extraction, and model training cells.
+Explore data preprocessing, feature extraction, and model training cells.

-Test the model with your own text data.
+Test the model with your own text data for sentiment prediction.